Manuel Pedro Ferreira

 Biography

 Dedicated mainly to musicological studies, Manuel Pedro Ferreira published a vast number of papers in books and journals worldwide.
 He received the Music Essay Award from the Portuguese Music Council for his book O Som de Martin Codax / The Sound of Martim Codax (Lisboa, 1986) and was responsible for the facsimile edition of both the 16th-century Cancioneiro da Biblioteca Publia Hortensia de Elvas (Lisboa, 1989) and the 15th-century Porto 714 MS (Porto, 2001).
 He also published Cantus Coronatus — Seven cantigas d’amor by King Dinis (Kassel, 2005); Antologia de Música em Portugal na Idade Média e no Renascimento, 2 vols., 2 CDs (Lisboa, 2008); Aspectos da Música Medieval no Ocidente Peninsular, 2 vols.
 (Lisboa, 2009-2010); and Revisiting the Music of Medieval France: from Gallican chant to Dufay (Farnham-Burlington, 2012).
 He edited a double issue of the Revista Portuguesa de Musicologia (2004-2005) and the following books: Dez compositores portugueses.
 Percursos da escrita musical no século XX (Lisboa, 2007); Medieval Sacred Chant: from Japan to Portugal (Lisboa, 2008); A Sé de Braga.
 Arte, Liturgia e Música, do final do século XI à época tridentina (with Ana Maria Rodrigues; Lisboa, 2009); ‘New Music’, 1400-1600: Papers from an International Colloquium on the Theory, Authorship and Transmission of Music in the Age of the Renaissance (with João Pedro d’Alvarenga; Lisboa-Évora, 2009); Harmonias do Céu e da Terra: A música nos manuscritos de Guimarães (séculos XII-XVII) (Lisboa-Guimarães, 2012); Do canto à escrita: novas questões em torno da lírica galego-portuguesa (with Graça Videira Lopes; Lisboa, 2016); Musical Exchanges, 1100-1650: Iberian connections (Kassel, 2016).
-He has been additionally active as a music critic, a composer and a poet.
+He has been additionally active as a music critic, a composer, and a poet.
 He is married and father of three.